ardunn/scraps/calculate_cores_slurm.md

 Number of cpus available:
-  For MPI only, the number of CPUs is equivalent to the number of cores (e.g., for Cori, 68) For MPI + OpenMP, the number of CPUs available can be set to 4* the number of physical cores, but is best with the number of physical cores
+  For MPI only, the number of CPUs is equivalent to the number of cores (e.g., for Cori, 68) For MPI + OpenMP, the number of CPUs available can be set to 4* the number of physical cores, but is best with the number of physical cores (acc.
+NERSC)

 What to do: